-Olga Brazhnik is a program director and computer scientist in the Division of Clinical Innovation, where she manages and directs various aspects of the Clinical and Translational Science Awards Program.
+Olga Brazhnik is a program director and computer scientist with Clinical and Translational Science Awards Program and Small Business Innovation Research (SBIR) grants and contracts.

 Brazhnik received her Ph.D. in physics from Moscow State University in Russia, where she developed theoretical and computational methods and knowledge bases for biology and medicine.
 In 1993, she was awarded a research grant and went to work at the James Franck Institute at the University of Chicago before moving to a job at Virginia Tech.
 After her search for data and knowledge integration technologies had led her into the professional information technology (IT) world, Brazhnik created bioinformatics databases at the newly established Virginia Bioinformatics Institute and was the chief database architect on epidemic outbreak surveillance projects and real-time integration of clinical systems for the U.S. Air Force Surgeon General’s Office.